-- Adults and children 10 years old and over: one 8 ml or two 4 ml CPT tubes or one 6 ml lithium heparin tube - Children 2-9 years old: one 4 ml CPT or lithium heparin tube - Children up to 2 years old: one 2 ml paediatric tube.

-After collection, blood should be stored at room temperature (no refrigeration or freezing) and assayed within eight hours.
-This time period can be prolonged to 32 hours if T-Cell Xtend is used.
+- Adults and children 10 years old and over: one 8 ml or two 4 ml CPT tubes or one 6 ml lithium heparintube. - Children aged two to 9 years: one 4 ml CPT or lithium heparin tube. - Children aged up to two years: one 2 ml paediatric tube. - After collection, blood should be stored at room temperature (no refrigeration or freezing) and assayed within eight hours.
+This can be prolonged to 32 hours if T-Cell Xtend is used.
 The T-Cell Xtend reagent should be added prior to PBMC separation using standard separation techniques.
-Whole blood samples should be stored at room temperature (18-25°C) between 23 and 30 hours post venipuncture with the use of T-Cell Xtend reagent.

-If the T-Cell Xtend reagent is to be used, immediately before cell separation remove the cap from the blood collection tube and add 25 μl of the T-Cell Xtend reagent solution per ml of blood sample.

-Replace the cap and invert the blood collection tube gently eight to ten times to mix.
-Incubate for 20 ± 5 minutes at room temperature (18-25°C) and then proceed to isolate the PBMC layer using FicoII density gradient centrifugation.
+Whole blood samples should be stored at room temperature (18-25°C) between 23 and 30 hours post-venipuncture with the use of T-Cell Xtend reagent. - If the T-Cell Xtend reagent is to be used, immediately before cell separation remove the cap from the blood collection tube and add 25 μl of the T-Cell Xtend reagent solution per ml of blood sample. - Replace the cap and invert the blood collection tube gently eight to 10 times to mix.
+Incubate for 20 ± 5 minutes at room temperature (18-25°C) and then proceed to isolate the PBMC layer using Ficoll density gradient centrifugation.